MAD. IT'S all mad.

 A company called Schindler made the lifts here.

 TRICKY ON POWER AND MONEY

 “I'VE met little old Jewish men, who've got enough money to have you killed, and you find out who the real bad men are.
-It's not the person with all the gold on and the fucking Mercedes, the bad boy walk and the bad boy talk, it's that little Jewish geezer sat there, and he's frail, he never gets angry, don't say a lot, and you know he could have you blotted out.
+It's not the person with all the gold on and the fucking Mercedes, the bad-boy walk and the bad-boy talk, it's that little Jewish geezer sat there, and he's frail, he never gets angry, don't say a lot, and you know he could have you blotted out.
 I'm just learning.
 I was in America, doing my record label [Durban Poison].
 I've read the book, Hit Men [Eric Danen's portrait of the sleazy side of the US music industry], and recognised the family names.
 It's weird, to meet the real man.
 You could just feel his money coming off him.
 He don't have to say anything.
 People, to get power - I do it myself, I shout, I go mad, I give loads of attitude.
 But I'm not really controlling jack, I'm controlling nothing.
-This guy without raising his voice makes me sacred, 'cos I can feel his energy - or is that money?
+This guy without raising his voice makes me scared, 'cos I can feel his energy - or is that money?
 I call them ‘Players’.

 I can understand the word ‘Player’ now.

 “Like Snoop Doggy Dogg, I think is a player.
 I would not like to be in his shoes, man, 'cos I don't know how he deals with it.
 I don't know he manages to be so cool.
 He's signed to a really heavy label, I didn't want to say it, but fucking everybody knows it, and I don't know how he manages to maintain hisself.
 I'm going to cover that song, Freestyle Conversation, that to me is like a diary of the last two years.
 This industry makes me feel like that: ‘I should get upset.’
 And I'm not toting a gun, I'm not running around LA.
 I'm not a bad boy.
 I ain't got a bullet-proof vest.
 I think it's absolute genius.